-A professional development course (Key 2 above)
+A professional development course (Key 2a above)

-The School of Engineering and Applied Sciences, University at Buffalo, the State University of New York has offered an Engineering Career Institute for the past 17 years.
+The School of Engineering and Applied Sciences, University at Buffalo (SUNY) has offered an Engineering Career Institute for the past 17 years.
 It is presented here as a course model to supplement engineering coursework, meet the needs of students' career success and support engineering schools' accreditation.
 The Engineering Career Institute (ECI) is a preparation for co-op employment course.
 ECI provides one academic credit for pre-employment classes with instruction on how to get the right job, culminated by presentations from experts from industry and academia who enlighten students on essential career success subjects.
-Dean C. Millar has taught the course for 17 years and has just written a textbook for ECI, Ready for Takeoff! -- A Winning Process for Launching Your Engineering Career, published by Prentice Hall/Pearson in August, 2010.
-This textbook is currently used in ECI classes.
+Dean Millar has taught the course for 17 years and has just written a textbook for ECI, Ready for Takeoff! -- A Winning Process for Launching Your Engineering Career, published by Prentice Hall/Pearson in August, 2010.
+This textbook will be used in future ECI classes.
 The following syllabus is offered in this paper as a model for supplementing technical coursework with logical steps for getting a right job/career launch.4